La Part-Dieu shopping centre is located in Lyon, France. Image courtesy of MVRDV.

 The main entrance in the east was renovated to allow visitors access from the Part-Dieu railway station.

-New stairways, escalators, and a new walkway across the east-west portion of the street offer improved access to the building.
+New stairways, escalators and a new walkway across the east-west portion of the street offer improved access to the building.

 La Part-Dieu shopping centre design details

-The upgrade involved a new facade to allow natural light into the building.
-The terraces on the south facade were improved to provide a direct connection with the Lyon public library.
+The terraces on the south facade were improved to directly connect with the Lyon public library.

 The technical facilities and car park on the top floor of the shopping centre were also renovated to incorporate a rooftop terrace, with a garden and cinema.
 Visitors can reach the roof garden and the stairwells to enjoy sweeping views of Basilica Fourvière and the Metallic Tower.